 What are we doing?

-We are calling for a mandatory England-wide licencing scheme for cosmetic treatments.
+For the past couple of years, we have been calling for a mandatory England-wide licencing scheme for cosmetic procedures.
 We believe this would be a significant step towards ensuring that all those who carry out cosmetic treatments are competent and qualified and that the treatments take place in safe and hygienic premises.

 Last year, we conducted some research together with the Institute of Licensing to fill gaps in the evidence base.
 Our survey of environmental health and licencing practitioners found that 9 in 10 (90%) agree that an England wide licencing scheme could improve the regulatory system.